(Effective Fall 2012)

 - direct and facilitate the use of the nursing process to optimize patient outcomes throughout the lifespan and across the continuum of health care environments (Nursing Process).

-All students in the major are required to maintain a graduation grade point average (GPA) of 2.5 to remain in the nursing program.
+All students in the major are required to maintain a graduation grade point average (GPA) of 2.5 and a math science GPA of 3.0 to remain in the nursing program.
 In addition, all students must earn a “C” (2.0) or higher in all NUR, HTH, BIO, and CHM courses; if a lower grade is earned in any of these courses, the course must be repeated.

 |FYE101||First Year Experience||1|